The next generation of transportation technologies.

 Havas is a company devoted to building meaningful brands and meaningful experiences.
 While big brand campaigns are needed, we also strive to make a positive impact on real people’s lives and better our communities through building experiences.
 Impact comes in many forms.
 It could be utility, inspiration, or support.
 And a little can go a long way.
 Key is to be alert to shifting needs and proactively offer solutions and support when they are needed most.

-In 2019, Havas will partner with graduate students to harness the power of technology, emerging media, and data.
+Havas has partnered with 5 teams of graduate students from NYC Media Lab’s consortium of universities to harness the power of technology, emerging media, and data.
 The effort will inform future NYC transportation needs for commuters, business, or city transit companies.

 How will technologies like artificial intelligence, machine learning and computer vision shape the future of transportation in cities?